 Auto repair parts can be confusing.
 If you do diy auto repair then you know how hard it can be to find the right part for the right price.
 This auto parts buying guide will help you decide what type of part you need and what will be involved in buying the right part for your car.

 This is part of the reason why dealership repairs are so much more expensive.
 Generally speaking OEM parts are much more expensive than aftermarket or used parts.
-Most of the time you don't need to spend the extra money to buy these parts, but sometimes you do.Find out if you need to spend the extra money on oem parts>>>
+Most of the time you don't need to spend the extra money on this type of auto replacement parts, but sometimes you do.Find out if you need to spend the extra money on OEM parts.

-If you take your car to an independent repair shop they will almost always use aftermarket parts unless you specifically ask them to use only OEM parts.
+If you take your car to an independent repair shop, they will almost always use aftermarket parts unless you specifically ask them to use only OEM parts.
 In some cases it is better to use OEM parts because they are better quality, but usually there will not be any difference.
 The most important thing is that they are covered under the repair shop warranty.Find out if you should be buying aftermarket parts instead.

-If you are buying a very expensive item that doesn't need to be new and no one will ever see (things like a PCM, transmission, etc.) then used is a great way to go.
+If you are buying a big ticket item that doesn't need to be new and no one will ever see (things like a PCM, transmission, etc.) then used is a great way to go.

 There are some things that you will want to buy from the dealer even if aftermarket parts are available.
 For example, some people buy aftermarket "universal" oxygen sensors.
 The problem with this is that even though they are advertised as being "compatible" with any car, in reality they are not.